Easy, affordable and healthy lunch and snack ideas that will fuel busy parents and working professionals to help get them through their days.

 - Capsicum, salami, cheese, garlic flakes and oregano

 - Avocado, tomato, mozzarella, basil and balsamic glaze

 - Ham, cheese and tomato

 - BBQ chicken, pesto, spinach and Swiss cheese

-This is a great alternative to using bread, I like to use crisp breads and rice cakes.
+Crackers are a great alternative to using bread.
+I like to use crisp breads and rice cakes.
 It’s just like an open sandwich only crunchy!
 Here are some of my favourite topping ideas:

 - Cheese and tomato